-Remind yourself daily that God is holy: God is absolutely pure, perfect and just.
+Remind yourself daily that God is holy: He is absolutely pure, perfect and just.
 Sin cannot be in His presence.

 Remind yourself daily of the problem: Romans 3:23, Romans 6:23, Isaiah 59:2

-Remind yourself of how you were once a slave to sin, lost and without hope.
+Remind yourself how once you were a slave to sin, lost and without hope.
 Remind yourself daily of God’s answer to that problem: 1 Timothy 2:5, 1 Peter 3:18, Romans 5:8, John 3:16

 Remind yourself daily of what Jesus purchased for you:

 - Forgiveness – Jesus’ blood was shed to cleanse you from all your sin: past, present and future.
 You have been freed from the penalty and power of sin.
 (1 John 1:9)